OWASP/API-Security/2019/en/src/0xa4-lack-of-resources-and-rate-limiting.md

 ## Is the API Vulnerable?

-API requests consume resources such as network, CPU, memory and storage and the amount of resources required to satisfy a request greatly depends on the user input and endpoint business logic.
-Also consider that requests from multiple API clients compete for resources.
-An API is vulnerable if at least one of the following limits is missing or set inappropriately (i.e. too low/high)
+API requests consume resources such as network, CPU, memory, and storage.
+The amount of resources required to satisfy a request greatly depends on the user input and endpoint business logic.
+Also, consider the fact that requests from multiple API clients compete for resources.
+An API is vulnerable if at least one of the following limits is missing or set inappropriately (e.g., too low/high).

 * Execution timeouts
 * Max allocable memory